 4. Liposomal Vitamin C

-Liposomal Vitamin C is a unique formulation that encases Vitamin C in tiny lipid bubbles called liposomes, which enhance absorption and bioavailability.
+Liposomal is a unique formulation that encases Vitamin C in tiny lipid bubbles called liposomes, which enhance absorption and bioavailability.

 This form is typically available in liquid form and is generally easy to give to pets.
 The liposomal delivery system can help ensure that more Vitamin C reaches your dog’s bloodstream, maximizing its benefits.